emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/unsupervised_learning_examples/dbscan/README.md

 - Handles outliers and noisy points automatically

 ### Disadvantages
-- Resuls can vary significantly based on the choice of $\epsilon$ and the minimum number of neighbors required to identify a core point
+- Results can vary significantly based on the choice of $\epsilon$ and the minimum number of neighbors required to identify a core point
 - Poor performance in higher dimensions and as distance between points increases

 ## Evaluation